bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 ### Credentials Policies

-1. Login on HPC 4 Research is currently based on SSH keys only.
+1. Login is currently based on SSH keys only.
-   HPC 4 Clinic currently allows login with password or SSH keys.
-2. SSH keys must deposited with the host organizations (Charite/MDC) as documented.
+2. SSH keys must be deposited with the host organizations (Charite/MDC) as documented.
 3. For technical reasons, the compute nodes also use the `~/.ssh/authorized_keys` file but their usage is discouraged.